sc-sobiyasivakumar/xmcloud-starter-js/README.md

 ## AI-Assisted Development

-This repository includes Cursor AI guidance files (`.cursor/rules/`) to help maintain consistent code quality and follow Sitecore XM Cloud best practices across all starter applications.
-These rules automatically provide context and enforce patterns when using AI coding assistants like Cursor.
+This repository includes comprehensive AI guidance files to help maintain consistent code quality and follow Sitecore XM Cloud best practices across all starter applications:

+- **Cursor AI Rules** (`.cursor/rules/`) - Automatically provide context and enforce patterns when using Cursor AI
+- **GitHub Copilot Instructions** (`copilot-instructions.md`) - Detailed development patterns and component guidelines for GitHub Copilot
+- **LLM Guidance** (`LLMs.txt`) - Concise guidance for various AI assistants covering architecture principles and safety rules

+These files ensure consistent development patterns whether you're using Cursor AI, GitHub Copilot, or other AI coding assistants.
 See the [Contributing Guide](CONTRIBUTING.md#ai-assisted-development) for details on using AI assistance with this project.